-Depending on industry, property type and location, commercial investments can a substantial initial financial outlay.
+Depending on industry, property type and location, commercial investments can create a substantial initial financial outlay.

-While the long-term returns and consistent rental income can help with ongoing costs, ensuring the property is within your budget to begin with is crucial to avoiding any financial issues.
+While the long-term returns and consistent rental income can help with ongoing costs, ensuring the property is within your budget to begin with is crucial.

 What to consider when buying a commercial property with existing tenants